A physiatrist’s view on pelvic pain: an interview with Allyson Shrikande, MD

 Michelle: Some of our patients have been getting injections for their pelvic floor and they’ve been given an option for steroid.
 I know that you have other options, and also, can you touch upon the imaging that you use to guide you through the injections–if injections are necessary.

 Allyson: The way we do our injections, or treatments as we like to say…everything is external, nothing is internal.
 So it’s all external, along the sling of the pelvic floor, and they’re ultrasound guided.
 Patients call them their butt injections, that’s kind of what it feels like–it’s not internal, it’s external.
 The idea behind the guidance is like internal eyes so you can see where you’re going.
 And in addition, it allows us to do a hydrodissection technique, where we can really open up the fascial planes and create space where there is restriction, particularly where the nerves want to flow.
-What we’re using to supplement for a steroid, is something called Traumeel, which is a homeopathic medicine, so it’s derived from plants.
+What we’re using to supplement for a steroid, which is derived from plants.
 The main ingredient is arnica–a lot of people have heard of arnica cream like topical arnica–but this is an injectable form of arnica and in combination with echinacea.
 So it’s a nice way to promote healing in addition to decreasing inflammation, which is why we love it.
 I really used it more in my plastic surgery rotation.
 Post-operatively we would give it out after a surgery so that patients wouldn’t become as bruised and swollen.
 It would decrease inflammation and promote a faster healing topically.
 So that’s where the idea kind of came from.

 Michelle: I know that one of the positions that you hold is that you’re the Chair of the Medical Education Committee for the International Pelvic Pain Society.
 How do you feel that the position helps to shape what you do in your practice and helps shape how pelvic medicine is moving for the future?